 3. Prevents Staining

-Most dentists recommend brushing before breakfast for the following reasons:
+Most dental professionals recommend brushing before breakfast for several compelling reasons:

-• It protects your enamel from acidic foods and drinks.
+- It protects your enamel by preventing acidic foods and drinks from weakening it.

-• It kickstarts saliva production, which helps neutralize acids and remineralize your teeth.
+- It stimulates saliva production, which helps neutralize acids and remineralize your teeth, giving them the strength they need to combat the day’s challenges.

-If you prefer to brush after breakfast, wait at least 30 minutes after eating.
-This gives your saliva time to neutralize acids and your enamel time to reharden, reducing the risk of damage.
+That said, if you prefer to brush after breakfast, make sure to wait at least 30 minutes.
+This waiting period gives your saliva time to neutralize acids and allows your enamel to reharden, reducing the risk of damage from brushing too soon after eating.

 Tips for Optimal Morning Oral Care